Answered! How Long Do SSDs Last? (SSD Lifespan) - Qiling

 Step 1.
 Select file types and click "Next" to start

-Launch Deep Data Recovery.
-Select file types and click "Next" to start.
+Launch Deep Data Recovery, select the desired file types, and click "Next" to initiate the recovery process.

 Step 2.
 Scan the SSD